 Because your learning in the course will be cumulative, the material over which you will be tested with each exam will be cumulative and will therefore increase in scope throughout the semester.
-This is to prepare you for the comprehensive exam at the end of the course that will constitute 50% of your overall course grade, which is also cumulative.
+This is to prepare you for the comprehensive exam at the end of the semester that will constitute 50% of your overall course grade, which is also cumulative.
 Our midterm will include an essay, whereas our final will be a wholly multiple-choice exam.

-I have included estimated exam dates in the syllabus at the end of this document; however, I will announce final dates, times, and locations for exams (some of which may take longer than a class period to complete and/or may be conducted at times other than our normal class meeting time) when tutorial and other schedules are finalized for the semester and as I am able to obtain rooms for any exams that may need to be administered outside of our regular meeting times.
+I have included estimated exam dates in the syllabus at the end of this document; however, I will announce final dates, times, and locations for exams (some of which may be conducted at times other than our normal class meeting time) when tutorial and other schedules are finalized for the semester and as I am able to obtain rooms for any exams that may need to be administered outside of our regular meeting times.